-We have previously audited NICOA's 2019 financial statements, and our report dated January 24, 2020 expressed an unmodified opinion on those audited financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2019, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited NICOA's June 30, 2020 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated January 21, 2021.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2020, is consistent, in all material respects, with the audited financial statements from which it has been derived.